-A long-time favourite of FAANG companies, system design interviews have grown in popularity since they were initially introduced a few decades back.
-They are a standard part of any interview process for most backend roles.
+A long-time favourite of FAANG companies (Facebook/Meta, Amazon, Apple, Netflix and Google), system design interviews have grown in popularity since Big Tech introduced them over a decade ago.
+These interviews are a standard part of any interview process for most backend roles.
 And now, they have eventually reached us, mobile engineers, who were more accustomed to demonstrating our technical design skills and architectural knowledge through take-home assignments.

-The system design interview focuses primarily on those two topics (design and architecture).
+The mobile system design interview focuses primarily on those two topics (design and architecture).
 As a candidate, you will likely be tasked with the technical design of a mobile application or a feature.
-Something brief and short, in the lines of:
+Something brief and short, along the lines of:

 In the current competitive market to hire great talent, big tech companies and small startups are regularly looking at new ways to streamline their hiring process.
 As part of that effort, more and more companies are adopting this type of interview, replacing take-home challenges for Android and iOS developer roles.
 In fact, I did it myself when growing my last team.
 We reduced our time-to-hire from 3+ weeks on average to just about one week.
 The change worked fantastically for both candidates and interviewers, but that's probably a story for another post.

-System design interviews may seem a bit scary, particularly when you have never done them before or don't have much experience designing large applications serving millions of users and with dozens of engineers working on them.
+System design interviews may seem scary, particularly when you have never done them or don’t have much experience designing large applications that serve millions of users and have dozens of engineers working on them.
 There is also an aura of mystery around how these interviews are set for mobile.
-If you have searched around, you have probably realised that there is plenty of materials, courses and fantastic books explaining how backend system design interviews work and with help to prepare for them, but not so much for mobile.
+If you have searched around, you have probably realised that there are plenty of materials, courses and fantastic books explaining how backend system design interviews work and with help to prepare for them, but not so much for mobile.
 We are rookies in the matter, and that's why I decided to share my experience tackling these interviews both as a candidate and interviewer.

 You will shortly discover there is no reason to be afraid.
 Getting yourself comfortable preparing and passing this type of interviews (as you currently do with take-home challenges) is relatively easy with a bit of guidance and practice.
 And perhaps you may end up even enjoying them.